John Burgoyne: Saratoga campaign

 As a result of this miscommunication, Burgoyne ended up conducting the campaign single-handedly.
 He was not yet aware that he would not be gaining additional support, and was still reasonably confident of success.
 Having amassed an army of over 7,000 troops in Quebec, Burgoyne was also led to believe by reports that he could rely on the support of large numbers of Native Americans and American Loyalists who would rally to the flag once the British came south.
 Even if the countryside was not as pro-British as expected, much of the area between Lake Champlain and Albany was underpopulated anyway, and Burgoyne was skeptical any major enemy force could gather there.

 The campaign was initially successful.
-Burgoyne gained possession of the vital outposts of Fort Ticonderoga (for which he was made a lieutenant general) and Fort Edward, but, pushing on, decided to break his communications with Quebec, and was eventually hemmed in by a superior force led by American Major General Horatio Gates.
+Burgoyne gained possession of the vital outposts of Fort Ticonderoga and Fort Edward, but, pushing on, decided to break his communications with Quebec.
+The news of the capture of Fort Ticonderoga was hailed in Britain as a great victory, which even King George III is said to have celebrated and Burgoyne was subsequently promoted to lieutenant-general.
+Burgoyne's force however was eventually hemmed in by a superior force led by American Major General Horatio Gates.
 Several attempts to break through the enemy lines were repulsed at Saratoga in September and October 1777.
 Benedict Arnold played a significant role in those battles.
-His aide-de-camp Sir Francis Clerke was killed on 15 October.
+Burgoyne's aide-de-camp Sir Francis Clerke was killed on 15 October.
 On 17 October 1777, Burgoyne surrendered his entire army, numbering 5,800.
 This was the greatest victory the American forces had up to that point in the Revolutionary War, and it proved to be the turning point in the war, as France entered into an alliance with the American Patriots.
+Burgoyne's journey through the wilderness of New York was hampered by his insistence of bringing 30 carriages of fine clothes and champagne.